British Airways Long Haul Aircraft Fleet Guide

 BA has 12 Airbus A380s.

-BA will start to refurbish A380 aircraft to add its “Club Suite” and a new First Class cabin towards the end of 2025.
-The first refurbished aircraft is expected to enter service around mid-2026.
+BA will refurbish A380 aircraft to add its “Club Suite” and a new First Class cabin from later in 2026.

 CGI render of British Airways' planned new First Class cabin for Airbus A380 aircraft.